-Children shouldn’t ride in this (or the Foundations LX stroller) if they don’t have solid neck and torso control — usually about 6 months or older.
-This stroller does not take car seats.
+Children shouldn’t ride in this if they don’t have solid neck and torso control — usually about 6 months or older.

 According to Jen, one of our triplet mom readers, the Zoe Trio+ is all the rage in the triplet moms world right now.
 Jenna, another triplet mama, explains, “It’s lightweight, fits in most trunks (because it separates into two pieces) and is relatively inexpensive.”